conestack/treibstoff/docs/source/ajax.rst

 * ``ajax.overlay-uid``
     This parameter gets additionally set if performing an overlay operation.

-The resource is responsible to return the requested resource as a JSON response in the format as follows:
+The endpoint is must return the requested resource as a JSON response in the follow inf format:

 .. code-block:: js